weaveworks/wksctl/docs/wks-airgapped-registry.md

 So, the image references (like the commits in the GitOps repo) should be stable relative to the Docker machine or Footloose cluster.

-An insecure registry can be configured as described in [Configuring a registry](https://docs.docker.com/registry/configuration/); YMMV, for us it made sense simply using the default configuration [as described here](https://github.com/weaveworks/wksctl/tree/master/environments/local-docker-registry).
+An insecure registry can be configured [as described here](https://github.com/weaveworks/wksctl/tree/master/environments/local-docker-registry).

 First, an insecure registry is started on the Docker machine, in a container named `registry`.
 It starts with an address on the default bridge network: